Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 - CommandItem item = group.register(Class<?> tClass, String... commandNames)

   Set command type and command name, and then register command item.
-The command type (`tClass`) of this method can only identify VALUE (e.g. Integer.class) and ARRAY (e.g. int[].class).
+CommandParser can only identify two command types using this method, including VALUE (e.g. Integer.class) and ARRAY (e.g. int[].class).

 - CommandItem item = group.register(CommandItem commandItem)

   Add command item to the parser.
+If the namesake existing , there will be exceptions (`CommandParserException`).

-When registered command item directly through the parser, the command item is registered  into the last added parameter group:
+When registered command item directly through the parser, the command item is registered  into the last added command group:

 - CommandItem item = parser.register(IType type, String... commandNames)